alanng10/Secane/Docue/Pronoun/a.md

 Secane word has pronoun.

-Secane "Se" is pronoun same as "se" in "second".
+Secane word is pronoun same as "second" in English.

-Secane "cane" is pronoun same as "cane" English pronoun.

 This is Secane word park pronoun.